 Experiment with a few different production options until you settle on a method that works well for you.
 Pay attention to any feedback you get on your videos, and use it as a guide for future improvements.

-16. Keep a close eye on your analytics
+21. Keep an eye on your analytics

 The only real way to gauge the success of a YouTube SEO strategy is to monitor your analytics closely.